 I must also mention that Cemetery Reaper is in the deck.
 Obviously, he's a very good lord card for the deck who also has a tap ability for 2B to remove a creature from any graveyard and give you a 2/2 zombie (essentially a 3/3 zombie with the Reaper in play).
 He's another good possibility for Ghoulraiser to get back.

 The removal package is fairly broad, with both Doom Blade and Go for the Throat in the main deck, plus two copies of Dismember.
 You also have three copies of Despise for hand control.
 An interesting inclusion is Altar's Reap, which for 1B and sacrificing a Zombie, you can draw two cards.
-This is obviously combos pretty well with Gravecrawler, and is a nice way to get some card draw besides Sign in Blood (which was not in Standard when this deck was released, but is now with the release of Magic 2013).
+This is obviously combos pretty well with Gravecrawler, and is a nice way to get some card draw besides Sign in Blood.

 2 Appetite for Brains